Launch Special14 days of Enterprise free with every signup.

 • Sold-feedback associations to the old item ID.

-• Soft refresh price drop — default 3%.
-Applied every time you soft-refresh.
-Set to 0% if you only want the title and specifics rotated without touching the price; bump it up to clear sticky inventory faster.
+• The range is 0–25%.
+Set 0% if you only want the title and specifics rotated without touching the price; push it higher to clear sticky inventory faster.

-Both dials are capped at 25% and are clamped to your minimum listing price — RocketVault will never drop a $50 card to $1.99 because you fat-fingered a setting.
+• Every drop is clamped to your minimum listing price — RocketVault will never drop a $50 card to $1.99 because you fat-fingered a percentage.

 Watching a refresh happen — the progress modal

-When you click Refresh on eBay, RocketVault opens a progress modal that shows what's happening for each listing in real time, one step at a time:
+When you confirm the Refresh dialog, RocketVault opens a progress modal that shows what's happening for each listing in real time, one step at a time:

 • Loading listing from eBay — pulling the current title, specifics, and price.